-Join Timothy Pintello for an in-depth discussion in this video Creating multiple local Group Policy objects, part of Creating and Managing Group Policy for Windows Server 2012.
+Join Timothy Pintello for an in-depth discussion in this video Creating multiple local Group Policy objects, part of Windows Server 2012: Create and Manage Group Policy.

 - When using local Group Policies…you can apply more than one…local Group Policy to a specific computer.…Having multiple local Group Policy objects…provides flexibility to standalone systems.…In the case of client workstations,…the system must be running Vista or higher…in order to apply more than one…local Group Policy.…In the case of standalone servers,…the server must be running…Server 2008 Release 2 or higher…in order to apply more than one…local Group Policy.…Local Group Policies come in…Three Layers of Support.…